jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Enhanced TARA
 generate complex insights based on deep and dark web data and in\-depth TARA.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 129
-Upstreams AutoThreat PRO is the first and only cyber threat intelligence (CTI) solution, purpose\-built for the Automotive and Smart Mobility ecosystem.
-It provides customized CTI, deep and dark web research, and analyzes client\-dedicated assets (e.g SBOM), automotive and mobility threat actors, and specific automotive cyber risks.
-Upstreams CTI is tailor\-made to identify vulnerabilities, exploits, fraud, and counterfeits within the automotive and mobility threat ecosystem.
+Upstream’s AutoThreat® PRO is the first and only cyber threat intelligence (CTI) solution, purpose\-built for the Automotive and Smart Mobility ecosystem.
+It provides customized CTI, deep and dark web research, and analyzes client\-dedicated assets (e.g., SBOM), automotive and mobility threat actors, and specific automotive cyber risks.
+Upstream’s CTI is tailor\-made to identify vulnerabilities, exploits, fraud, and counterfeits within the automotive and mobility threat ecosystem.
-Upstreams unique perspective on automotive CTI is focused on uncovering the unknown pieces of the product cybersecurity puzzle.
-By analyzing products and components, from a single ECU and up to a complete vehicle model or connected device, mobility stakeholders can boost vulnerability management, threat awareness, and product intelligence and ensure regulatory compliance.
+Upstream’s unique perspective on automotive CTI is focused on uncovering the unknown pieces of the product cybersecurity puzzle.
+By analyzing products and components, from a single ECU and up to a complete vehicle model or connected device, mobility stakeholders can boost vulnerability management, threat awareness, and product intelligence — and ensure regulatory compliance.
-Upstreams AutoThreat team includes cybersecurity researchers and analysts with deep automotive and mobility expertise, as well as extensive product cybersecurity experience.
+Upstream’s AutoThreat® team includes cybersecurity researchers and analysts with deep automotive and mobility expertise, as well as extensive product cybersecurity experience.
 The service includes periodic and urgent CTI deep and dark web research reports and customized queries.
-AutoThreat PRO also offers an easy\-to\-use online platform, as well as access to a clear\-web cyber incident portal, vulnerability management via Upstreams automated CVE feed, and a dedicated automotive threat actor repository.
+AutoThreat® PRO also offers an easy\-to\-use online platform, as well as access to a clear\-web cyber incident portal, vulnerability management via Upstream’s automated CVE feed, and a dedicated automotive threat actor repository.
-UPSTREAM AUTOTHREAT PRO
+UPSTREAM AUTOTHREAT® PRO
 CYBER THREAT INTELLIGENCE
 07
 PREDICTIONS